-InTouch Health, Mission Health, And Jefferson Health Launch Telehealth Collaboration To Address Remote Access And Critical Care Challenges
+InTouch Health, Mission Health, and Jefferson Health Launch Collaboration

 InTouch Health will work with both health systems to create virtual care models across 10 identified use cases, including stroke, sepsis, and acute heart failure.
 Once developed, those care models will be tested at Jefferson Health, primarily an urban setting, and Mission Health, primarily a suburban/rural setting, to ensure the care pathways and supporting technologies improve patient access and quality of care and are applicable across markets and geographies.